DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/ui/server_side_sessions/session_management.md

 The Quickstart UI contains a simple administrative page (under the "ServerSideSessions" folder) that uses the *ISessionManagementService* API.

+{{% notice note %}}
+The UI template doesn't include pre-configured authorization in the form of an authorization policy e.g. We strongly recommend to add authorization suitable to your organization for non-test environments.
+{{% /notice %}}

 It looks something like this (but of course you are free to customize or change it as needed):

 ![](../images/session_query.png)